eduk8s-tests/lab-tkg-aws-installer/workshop/content/run-the-installer-ui.md

 * AWS EC2
 * Microsoft Azure

-For these instructions we will be using the AWS EC2 option.
+For this guided installer we will be using the AWS EC2 option.